-Hapag-Lloyd AG is using the remarketing tool (Website Re-targeting) provided by LinkedIn Inc. LinkedIn installs a simple piece of code to our website that places a cookie onto the browser of our website visitors.
+Hapag-Lloyd uses the LinkedIn Insight-Tag provided by LinkedIn Inc. We have incorporated a simple piece of code to our website that places a cookie onto the browser of our website visitors.
 As such, the use of this cookie is subject to your prior explicit consent for the use of this cookie.
-Through LinkedIn's conversion tracking and website-demographic features, Hapag-Lloyd AG can understand what happens after a LinkedIn user clicks on our ad by using analytic methods and systems provided by LinkedIn that allow us to send data to LinkedIn and its affiliates about actions that people take on our websites or mobile applications ("Event Data").
-We use this service to provide you with targeted information regarding services and events of Hapag-Lloyd AG.
+Through LinkedIn's conversion tracking and website-demographic features, Hapag-Lloyd can understand what happens after a LinkedIn user clicks on our ad by using analytic methods and systems provided by LinkedIn that allow us to send data to LinkedIn and its affiliates about actions that people take on our websites or mobile applications ("Event Data").
+We use this service to provide you with targeted information regarding services and events of Hapag-Lloyd.

 For more details, please consult the specific terms and conditions on the LinkedIn website: https://www.linkedin.com/legal/conversion-tracking

 For a more detailed information on the opt-out policy of LinkedIn, please consult the specific information provided on the website of LinkedIn: